vtexdocs/help-center-content/docs/tutorials/en/setting-up-payments-with-khipu.md

 <ui>  7.
 Click on <b>Save.</b></ui>

-## Setting up Promissory
+## Setting up Notes Payable

-If you have not yet configured the promissory note as a payment method in other connectors in your store, go to [Setting up payments with Promissory](https://help.vtex.com/en/tutorial/setting-up-payments-with-promissory--5pW7avTwtyQcMu4uiW8quQ).
+If you have not yet configured the Notes Payable as a payment method in other connectors in your store, go to [Setting up payments with Notes Payable](https://help.vtex.com/en/tutorial/setting-up-payments-with-notes-payable).

 ## Setting up payment condition

 1. In the VTEX Admin, go to **Store Settings** > **Payment** > **Settings**, or type **Settings** in the search bar at the top of the page.
 2. In the __Payment Conditions__ tab, click on the `+` button.
-3. On __Custom Payment__, click the button corresponding to the name used for the promissory note payment method (configured in the previous section).
+3. On __Custom Payment__, click the button corresponding to the name used for the Notes Payable payment method (configured in the previous section).
 4. Activate the condition in the __Status__ field.
 5. On __Process with affiliation__, select __srconsultores-khipu-v0__.
 6. If you wish, you can also configure [payment special conditionso](https://help.vtex.com/en/tutorial/special-conditions--tutorials_456).
 7. Click on `Save`.

-After following the indicated steps, Khipu connector may take up to 10 minutes to appear at your store's checkout as a payment option.
+After following the indicated steps, Khipu may take up to 10 minutes to appear at your store's checkout as a payment option.